Mainframe-Archive/mainframe-os/README.md

-# Mainframe Browser
+# Mainframe Platform

-A browser for the new decentralized web.
+A platform for the new decentralized web.
 Makes building and running distributed, unstoppable apps easier.
-Built with electron.

 ## Overview

 The main components (packages) of the Mainframe Browser are as follows:

-- `daemon`: a background daemon process
+- `daemon`: a background daemon process that communicates with decentralized services
-- `launcher`: a front-end browser (powered by electron)
+- `launcher`: a front-end browser-like app launcher (powered by electron)

 In addition, there are several auxiliary packages:

-- `app-permissions`: a grouping of permissions that can be granted to dapps
+- `app-permissions`: a utility library for distributed app permissions
 - `cli`: a command-line interface to communicate with the daemon
-- `client`: a library used by the front-end to communicate with the daemon
+- `client`: a library used by the CLI & launcher to communicate with the daemon
-- `config`: the configuration object that several components rely on
+- `config`: shared configuration utilities used by several packages
 - `toolbox`: a set of functions that both the launcher and the cli use

 In order to make it easier to share code among packages, this project uses [lerna](https://lernajs.io/).
 Whenever code changes, it's expected that you run `yarn build` from the root of the project directory, and it will kick off the necessary `lerna` build processes in the package folders.